-Our investment activities are managed by AIM and supervised by our Board of Directors, a majority of whom are independent of AGM and its affiliates.
+Our investment activities are managed by AIM and supervised by our Board, a majority of whom are independent of AGM and its affiliates.
 AIM is an investment adviser that is registered under the Investment Advisers Act of 1940.
-Under our investment advisory management agreement, we pay AIM an annual base management fee based on our average gross assets as well as an incentive fee.
+Under our investment advisory management agreement, we pay AIM an annual base management fee as well as an incentive fee.